The topic of geraniums can be a confusing one for many people.

 Final Tips: Prevention

-In some cases, sterilization may be a simple matter of drying the soil out entirely and heat-treating it to kill off any diseases.
-Then amend the soil to replace any lost nutrients and destroyed organic components.
+In some cases, sterilization may be a simple matter of drying the soil out entirely and heat-treating the soil to kill off any diseases.
+Then, amend the soil to replace any lost nutrients and destroyed organic components.

 But, most sterilization treatments are expensive and may need to be done professionally.

-For potting soils, discard the infected soil and treat the pot with bleach and hot water or soak in rubbing alcohol to kill before reusing.
+For potting soils, discard the infected soil and treat the pot with bleach and hot water or soak it in rubbing alcohol to kill it before reusing.